osamsam321/sbot/README.md

 ```
 ### Shortcut Query

-You can run a query without a specified prompt alias.
-Sbot will automatically use the prompt with lowest ID found in your prompts.
+You can run a query without a specified chat template name.
+Sbot will automatically use a chat template specified in the settings.json file.
 The nix prompt has the lowest by default

 **Example**:
 ```sh